 I have stayed connected with the college because I like working with students and interns.
-I served on the president’s advisory board, and it was the uniqueness of CBET that got my attention.
+I served on the president’s advisory board, and it was the uniqueness of the Stack Family Center for Biopharmaceutical Education and Training (CBET) that got my attention.

 The core of the education is strong and pretty similar across many of the programs offered at ACPHS.
 What this new center does is take that core further and create additional career paths for students.
 I think it’s a great opportunity for students who want to go into industry.

 I have hired close to 500 people in my career.
 We typically hire people with either a generic science background, like biology, microbiology or chemistry, or it’s some kind of engineering background.
 And when you bring these people in, there is a fairly significant amount of training that needs to happen to get them into the specifics of the biotech field.
 Having students from CBET come to us with some specific experience, I think would be attractive to any company, because it could be a way to shorten the training timeline.

 One thing made clear in the last few months with the pandemic and the urgent need to find new medicines and new vaccines is that we can’t take five years to bring products to market.
 Speed to market is so important.
 I think CBET will provide a great opportunity for industry by allowing us to dramatically reduce the amount of training required to bring people in and have them be productive quicker.

 Across the industry, we have a lot of products in the pipeline, not all make it over the finish line, but there are lot of exciting molecules out there and there is a lot of work that needs to happen to move those along.
 I think it would be an obvious opportunity for students from CBET to work areas of product development, quality, both quality assurance and the testing of quality control, and of course manufacturing.

 Senior Vice President for Product Development at Bristol-Myers Squibb